Smoky Victorian Tea Latte Recipe

 • Use maple syrup instead of honey for deeper sweetness.

-• Replace smoked cinnamon with a drop of liquid smoke—but use very sparingly.
+• Replace smoked cinnamon with ½ drop of liquid smoke, diluted in the milk first (use only if experienced).

 • Use coconut milk for a creamier, richer finish.